python-hyper/h11/docs/source/basic-usage.rst

 .. ipython:: python

-   client.receive()

-What happened here?
-We only read a max of 200 bytes from the socket (see ``max_bytes=`` above), and it turns out that this wasn't enough to form a complete event.
-This happens all the time in real life, due to slow networks or whatever -- data trickles in at its own pace.
-When this happens, h11 buffers the unprocessed data internally, and if you keep reading then eventually you'll get a complete event:

-.. ipython:: python

-   client.receive()
+   client.next_event()
+   client.next_event()

-Note here that we received a :class:`Data` event that only has *part* of the response body -- h11 streams out data as it arrives, which might mean that you receive multiple :class:`Data` events.
-(Of course, if you're the one sending data, you can do the same thing: instead of buffering all your data in one giant :class:`Data` event, you can send multiple :class:`Data` events yourself to stream the data out incrementally; just make sure that you set the appropriate ``Content-Length`` / ``Transfer-Encoding`` headers.)
+Note here that we received a :class:`Data` event that only has *part* of the response body -- this is another consequence of our reading in small chunks. h11 tries to buffer as little as it can, so it streams out data as it arrives, which might mean that a message body might be split up into multiple :class:`Data` events.
+(Of course, if you're the one sending data, you can do the same thing: instead of buffering all your data in one giant :class:`Data` event, you can send multiple :class:`Data` events yourself to stream the data out incrementally;
+just make sure that you set the appropriate ``Content-Length`` / ``Transfer-Encoding`` headers.)
 If we keep reading, we'll see more :class:`Data` events, and then eventually the :class:`EndOfMessage`:

 .. ipython:: python

-   client.receive()
-   client.receive()
+   client.next_event()
+   client.next_event()
+   client.next_event()

 Now we can see why :class:`EndOfMessage` is so important -- otherwise, we can't tell when we've received the end of the data.
 And since